AdrianaStoi/Taste-of-Romania/TESTING.md

 ![Add to favorite - bug](https://github.com/AdrianaStoi/Taste-of-Romania/blob/main/documentation/testingimages/add_to_fav_product_info_bug.png)

 * I addressed this by introducing the necessary conditions in the views.
-I consulted the threads on Stackoverflow: https://stackoverflow.com/questions/8651336/marking-favorites-in-django-object-set and https://stackoverflow.com/questions/67493992/django-add-products-to-favorite-list
+I consulted the [Stackoverflow thread – marking favorites in Django Object set](https://stackoverflow.com/questions/8651336/marking-favorites-in-django-object-set)  and [Stackoverflow thread Sjango add products to favorite list](https://stackoverflow.com/questions/67493992/django-add-products-to-favorite-list)

 * As a result, users can now determine which products have been added to their favorites by the presence of a solid heart icon.